In bid to counter China, US ramps up effort to boost military ties in Asia

 China tries to ‘bury the memory’ and trauma of zero-COVID era

 Days later, on June 5, the US again accused China of carrying out what it said was an “unsafe” manoeuvre near one of its vessels.
 This time it was around a warship in the Taiwan Strait.
-The US Indo-Pacific Command again released a video of the incident, showing a Chinese navy vessel cutting sharply across the path of a US destroyer at a distance of some 137 metres (150 yards), forcing the latter to slow down to avoid a collision.
+The US Indo-Pacific Command again released a video of the incident, showing a Chinese vessel cutting sharply across the path of a US destroyer at a distance of some 137 metres (150 yards), forcing the latter to slow down to avoid a collision.

 Washington said the near misses showed China’s “growing aggressiveness”, but Beijing said the US was to blame, accusing its rival of deliberately “provoking risk” by sending aircraft and vessels for “close in reconnaissance” near its shores – moves it said posed a serious danger to its national security.